fdcl-gwu/RTX-Documents/uav-build-guide.md

 ## Troubleshooting
 ### Frame Transforms (R_bi, R_mb, fM_to_forces):
 It could be that the drone will jerk around out of control when placed on the stand.
-This means that the matrices R_bi, R_mb are incorrect given the layout of the quadcopter.
+This means that the matrices _R_bi_, _R_mb_, or _fM_to_forces_ are incorrect given the layout of the quadcopter.
+See [X Configuration](#-X-Configuration) for details about frame transforms.

 ## PID Tuning